 2. Preheating Essentials

-Always preheat your equipment, such as the carafe, filter, and machine itself, to ensure that the temperature remains stable throughout the brewing process. (preheating protocols, recommended by the SCA for thermal consistency) Cold surfaces can cause water temperatures to dip too low, resulting in a weak brew.
+Always preheat your equipment, such as the carafe, filter, and machine itself, to ensure that the temperature remains stable throughout the brewing process.
+Cold surfaces can cause water temperatures to dip too low, resulting in a weak and under-extracted brew.

-A cold coffee mug is not crucial to preheat; if anything, your beverage will cool off faster, preventing burns or desensitizing your taste buds. (preheating protocols, recommended by the SCA for thermal consistency)
+A cold coffee mug is not crucial to preheat; if anything, your beverage will cool off faster, preventing burns or desensitizing your taste buds.
+Focus your preheating efforts on the brewing vessel and carafe instead.

 However, using a cold ceramic cone can absorb significant heat, causing your brew temperature to drop dramatically.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))
+This thermal shock can lead to sour or unbalanced flavors, especially with lighter roasts that benefit from higher extraction.

 3. Measuring Temperature Accurately

 If you don’t have access to temperature-controlled gear, use a digital thermometer to measure the temperature during brewing.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) This way, you can ensure it’s within the ideal range of 195°F–205°F.
+This way, you can ensure it’s within the ideal range of 195°F–205°F, as outlined by the SCA Golden Cup standard.

-As mentioned elsewhere in this article, a variable temperature kettle is optimal.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) However, if you use a regular kettle, you should estimate the water temperature or use a kitchen thermometer.
+As mentioned elsewhere in this article, a variable temperature kettle is optimal for precise control.
+However, if you use a regular kettle, you should estimate the water temperature or use a kitchen thermometer to maintain consistency.

 5. Altitude Adjustment